truthixify/haven/docs/architecture.md

 1. **CCC as the only CKB dependency.** The SDK uses `@ckb-ccc/core` exclusively.

 2. **No Haven server dependency.** All score reads go directly to CKB.
-The TEE client is only needed for identity registration, OAuth, notifications, and health -- not for reading scores.
+The TEE client is only needed for identity registration, OAuth, notifications, and health, not for reading scores.

 3. **React is optional.** The core `HavenClient` works in any TypeScript environment.
 React hooks are available at the `/react` sub-path and have `react` as an optional peer dependency.